Xcel Energy has accelerated its energy engine in utility markets

 Public Service Company of Colorado; and Southwestern Public Service

 Company.
-The holding company has more than 75 generating
+The holding company has 75 generating plants, more

 193,110 miles of distribution lines.
 It also operates an